 Wild Cherry (Yu Li Ren)

-Botanical Name: Western – Prunus serotina and P. avuim.
+Botanical Name: Western – Prunus serotina, P. avuim.
 Eastern – Prunus japonica.

 The Chinese use the cherry pits of Prunus japonica, which is in the same Rosaceae family as the Western Prunus serotina and P. avuim.
 Both the East and the West use the cherry tree’s pit but in different ways.
 The wild cherries and the bark are typically used in the West.
-Information on both herbs is included here.
+In the East, the pits and fruit are commonly used.

 Below is an overview of wild cherry, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
 Gain a balanced and thorough understanding of the healing properties of wild cherry.